 Commercial paper.
-NSCC issues unsecured short-term promissory notes (in the form of commercial paper) with maturities generally less than one year.
+NSCC issues commercial paper with maturities generally less than one year.
 The proceeds from the issuance of the commercial paper constitute liquid resources of NSCC that, together with other liquid resources of the Company, are available to enable NSCC to effect the settlement of its payment obligations in the event of the default of any of its Participants pursuant to NSCC's rules.
 Pending such use by NSCC, the proceeds of the issuance of commercial paper are invested in highly liquid short-term instruments in accordance with NSCC's investment policy.